-Minor-Leaguer Mike Rose.

 Williams had been shot in the mouth, literally shooting out some of his teeth.
 He had also been shot in both shoulders and in the stomach.
 Williams was helicoptered to Orlando Regional Hospital and required four hours of surgery.
 He spent three weeks in a coma and was partially paralyzed.
 Miles got a tetanus shot and antibiotics for the bite.
 Both gunmen were caught and sentenced to life in prison.

 Police said the robbery wasn't targeted at the Astros players specifically.
 "This looks like a crime of opportunity," said Commander Fran Iwanski, "We don't think the suspects knew the victims were ballplayers or that the team was staying at the hotel."
-At trial they found the players had purchased the weapons from a nearby Wal-Mart and had staked out the hotel, waiting for people to gather in a room.
+At trial they found the

 "Other than the mental trauma of it," Purpura said the next day, "they're all in great shape."